 Keep in mind that any files that are moved into place by post installation scripts cannot be tied back to the package with this technique.

-dpkg, it is simple to find out which package owns a file using the
+dpkg, you can find out which package owns a file using the

 -S option.
 However, there are times when you may need to know which package provides a file or command, even if you may not have the associated package installed.